Mittermeier's mouse lemur

 Like all other cheirogaleids, the Mittermeier's mouse lemur is endemic to Madagascar.
-It dwells in the nort-eastern part of the island, reaching Special Reserve Anjaranahibe-Sus by one side and Bealalana on the other.
+It dwells in the northeastern part of the island, reaching Special Reserve Anjaranahibe-Sus by one side and Bealalana on the other.
 Maximum height is 1760 m above sea level.
 It is a forest animal, living in lowland and montane rain forests.
 It is arboreal and nocturnal.
 Research performed in primary forest Antambato of 150 ha found population density of 2,2 lemur / ha.
 There is no specific information concerning life cycle.
 Diet was not researched precisely, but probably Mittermeier's mouse lemur feed on insects and fruits, and maybe other items also consumed by congeneric lemurs.
 Sympatric to MacArthur's mouse lemur in Anjaranahibe-Sus reserve.